 We all know that voting in local and national elections is a key way to influence what happens in your local area.
 But elections only fall every few years.

 How can you influence decisions the rest of the time?

 Our guide explains how to influence decisions in your area, from requesting information from your local and national decision-makers, to objecting to new building developments in your community.

 The 2020 anti-racism protests in the US, UK and across the world serve as a sad reminder of continuing global inequalities.

 A lot of the focus of protests has been on police brutality, but every sector is complicit in historic positive bias towards white people – including the environment movement.

-While we've always fought to protect people and planet, we need to maximise our campaigning power to be better allies to black, Asian and minority ethnic (BAME) communities.
+While we've always fought to protect people and planet, we need to maximise our campaigning power to be better allies to people of colour.